-Example 1: Norman is the noncustodial parent to Thomas, his 9 year-old son.
-Thomas lives with his mother, Mary, who has "full" custody of Thomas.
-Mary continues to be a W-2 participant.
-Norman has a Child Support order that requires him to pay the ordered support for Thomas every other month.
-Although Norman typically is a few months late in making his Child Support payments, he is cooperating with the Child Support Agency and he also meets all other W-2 financial and nonfinancial requirements except he is not a custodial parent.
-Norman meets all of the Noncustodial Parent (CMN) placement requirements.
+Example: Norman is the NCP to Thomas, his nine-year-old son.
+Thomas lives with his mother, Mary.
+Mary is in a CSJ.
+Norman has a Child Support order that requires him to pay the court ordered support for Thomas every other month.
+Although Norman typically is a few months late in making his Child Support payments, he is cooperating with the CSA and he also meets all other W-2 financial and non-financial requirements, except that he is not a custodial parent.
+Norman would be eligible for W-2 services for NCPs.